Explainability of deep vision-based autonomous driving systems: Review and challenges

 \section{Explaining a deep driving model}

 When a deep learning model in general --- or a self-driving model more specifically --- comes as an opaque black-box as it has not been designed with a specific explainability constraint, \emph{post-hoc} methods have been proposed to gain interpretability from the network processing and its representations.
 Post-hoc explanations have the advantage of giving an interpretation to black-box models without conceding any predictive performance.
 In this section, we assume that we have a pre-trained model $f$.
 Two main categories of post-hoc methods can be distinguished to explain $f$: \emph{local} methods which explain the prediction of the model for a specific instance (\autoref{sec:4:local}), and \emph{global} methods that seek to explain the model in its entirety (\autoref{sec:4:global}), \ie by gaining a finer understanding on learned representations and activations.
-Besides, we also make a connection with the system validation literature which aims at automatically making a stratified evaluation of deep models on various scenarios and discovering failure situations in \autoref{sec:4:evaluation}.
 Selected references from this section are reported in \autoref{tab:explaining_model}.